deep-entertainment/safehouse/design/items/front_door.md

 #item #hall

 The front door of the house.
-It's partly transparent and shows the outside.
+It's partly transparent and shows the exterior.
 There are windows next to it showing more of the outside.
-The outside is sunny and welcoming in day scenes and eerie in the night scenes.
+The exterior is sunny and welcoming in day scenes, and eerie in the night scenes.

 - Look